The Value of Fold Equity – Experiment

 You can learn more about the value of fold equity in this video:

-Why do the weakest underpairs prefer to bet more often?
+Why do the lowest underpairs prefer to bet more often?

 Let’s copy BB’s folding range and put that into an equity calculator.
 Here’s our underpair equity against their folding range:

-Results: Higher underpairs do not fold out equity that can outdraw them and are less incentivized to bluff.
+Results: Higher underpairs do not fold out equity that can outdraw them and so are less incentivized to bet.

 KK has 98% against the folding range, so the value of fold equity for this hand is nearly zero relative to checking.
 You only fold out hands that you have absolutely dominated.
 This hand is not incentivized to generate folds and can only gain by making worse hands call.